yunussukrugulten/yunussukrugulten/README.md

 Design, Server and Coding.
 I have been improving myself by the help of some online courses about my interest areas.
 I received training in BilgeAdam Boost Software Program to have a more solid and strong background in software development.
-My training included software languages such as C#, .NET, OOP, ASP.NET MVC, T-SQL, MS SQL Server, PostgreSQL, LINQ, Entity Framework, ADO.NET, HTML, CSS, JavaScript, Bootstrap and JQuery.
+My training included software languages such as C#, .NET, OOP, ASP.NET MVC, T-SQL, MS SQL Server, LINQ, Entity Framework, ADO.NET, HTML, CSS, JavaScript, Bootstrap and JQuery.
 It was a very comprehensive training that was supported entirely by the above listed software languages.
 Due to my interest in mobile applications, I focused on Swift and React Native.
 I attended trainings about these topics as well.*